HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

 ### Prefabs

-**Prefabs **allow you to create, configure, and store a _GameObject _complete with all its _components, property values, and child GameObjects._The **Prefab Asset **acts as a **template **from which you can create new Prefab instances in the Scene.
+**Prefabs** allow you to create, configure, and store a _GameObject_ complete with all its _components, property values, and child GameObjects_ .The **Prefab Asset** acts as a **template** from which you can create new prefab instances in the scene.

 [→ More Info](https://docs.unity3d.com/Manual/Prefabs.html)

-### Create Game Objects and Basic Transformations: Quick Tutorial
+## Create Game Objects and Basic Transformations: Quick Tutorial

 ### Parenting

 Unity uses the concept of parent-child hierarchies, or parenting, to group GameObjects.
 An object can contain other GameObjects that inherit its properties.
 You can link GameObjects together to help move, scale, or transform a collection of GameObjects.
 When you move the top-level object, or parent GameObject, you also move all child GameObjects.
 You can also create nested parent-child GameObjects.
 All nested objects are still descendants of the original parent GameObject, or root GameObject.Child GameObjects inherit the movement and rotation of the parent GameObject.
-To learn more about this, see documentation on the
+To learn more about this, see documentation on the [Transform component](https://docs.unity3d.com/Manual/class-Transform.html)!
->   [Transform component](https://docs.unity3d.com/Manual/class-Transform.html)![Child 1 and Child 2 are the child GameObjects of Parent.
-Child 3 is a child GameObject of Child 2, and a descendant GameObject of Parent.]

 <img alt="" src="https://i.imgur.com/9xteFSv.png">